-Name Position

-Michael L. Sapir . . . . .
-Chief Executive Officer and Principal of the Sponsor

-Louis M. Mayberg ....
-Principal of the Sponsor William E. Seale .....
-Principal of the Sponsor Sapir Family Trust ....
-Principal of the Sponsor Northstar Trust .....
-Principal of the Sponsor

-Timothy N. Coakley . . .
-Chief Financial Officer and Principal of the Sponsor of the Sponsor

-Edward J. Karpowicz . .
-Principal Financial Officer of the Trust and Principal of the Sponsor

-Todd B. Johnson\ . . . .
-Principal Executive Officer of the Trust and Chief Investment Officer and Principal

-Hratch Najarian . . . . .
-Director, Portfolio Management and Principal of the Sponsor Jeffrey Ploshnick . . . . .
-Senior Portfolio Manager and Associated Person of the Sponsor Ryan Dofflemeyer . . . .
-Portfolio Manager and Associated Person of the Sponsor

-Victor M. Frye .....
-Principal of the Sponsor
+Name Position Michael L. Sapir Chief Executive Officer and Principal of the Sponsor Louis M. Mayberg Principal of the Sponsor William E. Seale Principal of the Sponsor Sapir Family Trust Principal of the Sponsor Northstar Trust Principal of the Sponsor Timothy N. Coakley Chief Financial Officer and Principal of the Sponsor Edward J. Karpowicz Principal Financial Officer of the Trust and Principal of the Sponsor Todd B. Johnson Principal Executive Officer of the Trust and Chief Investment Officer and Principal of the Sponsor Hratch Najarian Director, Portfolio Management and Principal of the Sponsor Jeffrey Ploshnick Senior Portfolio Manager and Associated Person of the Sponsor Ryan Dofflemeyer Portfolio Manager and Associated Person of the Sponsor Victor M. Frye Principal of the Sponsor

+Denotes principal of the Sponsor who supervises persons who participate in making trading decisions for the Funds.